kyma-project/istio/docs/user/troubleshooting/03-40-incompatible-istio-sidecar-version.md

 # Incompatible Istio Sidecar Version After the Istio Module's Update
 ## Symptom

-After the Istio module's update, the Istio custom resource (CR) is in the `Warning` sate and mesh connectivity is broken.
-When you click on the Warning in Kyma dashboard, or run `kubectl get istio default -n kyma-system -o jsonpath='{.status.description}'`, you get the message:
+After the Istio module's update, the Istio custom resource (CR) is in the `Warning` sate, and mesh connectivity is disrupted.
+When you click on the Warning in Kyma dashboard or run `kubectl get istio default -n kyma-system -o jsonpath='{.status.description}'`, you get the message:

 ```
 Not all the Pods with Istio sidecar injection could be restarted.
 See kyma-system/istio-controller-manager logs to learn more about the warning: Istio Controller could not restart one or more Istio-injected Pods.`